-If you've experienced a problem having an erection, you may well have simply ignored it out of embarrassment.
-After all, it's not exactly the type of issue you want to bring up with your doctor, and even if you did, you may well wonder whether there's anything to be done about it.
+If you've experienced a problem having an erection, you may have simply ignored it out of embarrassment.
+After all, it's not exactly the type of issue you want to bring up with your doctor, and even if you did, you may well wonder whether anything can be done about it.

 "Erectile dysfunction can be an early predictor of eventual heart disease or stroke," says Joseph Alukal, MD, a urologist at NYU Langone Medical Center in New York City.
 "I urge patients to be screened by their primary care physician to see if they have certain risk factors."
 Some poor health habits, like smoking and eating a fatty diet, can be corrected, thus reducing your chances of getting heart disease.